Roina-Shin/google-cloud-study/GCP-Study/Study-log/Deployment-Manager.md

 ## Creating Configuration YAML File

-- Configuration files are at the core of Google Cloud Deployment Mnager.
+- Configuration files are at the core of Google Cloud Deployment manager.

 - Configuration File Structure